FAQs for Just Roughin' It

 What's included in the price of a Just Roughin' It trip?

-All Arizona day and multi-day hiking or backpacking trips include roundtrip transportation from Phoenix and/or Flagstaff.
-All Yosemite hiking trips include roundtrip transportation from Fresno or Oakhurst and Olympic multi-day backpacking trips include transportation to and from the trailhead from Port Angeles.
+Almost all Arizona day and multi-day hiking or backpacking trips include roundtrip transportation from Phoenix and/or Flagstaff.
+All Yosemite multi-day backpacking trips include roundtrip transportation from Fresno or Oakhurst and Olympic multi-day backpacking trips include transportation to and from the trailhead from Port Angeles.
 All of our hiking and backpacking trips, whether Grand Canyon, Yosemite or Olympic, include all necessary gear (tent - double occupancy, sleeping bag, bag liner, air mattress, mess kit, headlamp, trekking poles, backpack, 3 liters of water carrying capacity) certified guide, permits and fees and all meals and snacks while on the trail.
 Tips for your awesome guides are NOT included in the price.

 How far in advance should I plan a hiking and backpacking trip?

-For all of our trips, we advise that you plan your hiking or backpacking trip at least five months in advance because many areas we offer trips require permits, which are limited and go on sale 4-6 months prior to your trip date and will sell out the first day of sale.
+For all of our trips, we advise that you plan your hiking or backpacking trip at least five months in advance because many areas we offer trips require permits, which are limited, go on sale 4-6 months prior to your trip date and will sell out the first day of sale.
 You also want to ensure we have space for your trip on our calendar.
 However, if you cannot plan your trip that far in advance, there are many occasions where we do have spaces left for certain trips and dates so we will try to accommodate your requests the best we can.
 Also, if you do not see a trip or dates on our calendar that you are looking for, give us a call and we will try to find something that will work for you.

 Do remember, planning in advance also allows you time to train for your trip.